zhanglonglong/learngit/readme.txt

-git is a distributed version control system git is a free software ,I love git~
+git is a distributed version control system git is a free software ,I love git
+I'm studying git~